masolimano/maneage/README-hacking.md

      perfect)](https://www.gnu.org/software/repo-criteria-evaluation.html),
      and later you can also host GitLab on your own server.
 Anyway, create an account in your favorite hosting facility (if you don't already have one), and define a new project there.
+Please make sure *the newly created project is empty* (some services ask to include a `README` in a new project which is bad in this scenario, and will not allow you to push to it).
 It will give you a URL (usually starting with `git@` and ending in `.git`), put this URL in place of `XXXXXXXXXX` in the first command below.
 With the second command, "push" your `master` branch to your `origin` remote, and (with the `--set-upstream` option) set them to track/follow each other.
-However, the `maneage` branch is currently tracking/following your `origin-maneage` remote (automatically set when you cloned Maneage).
+However, the `maneage` branch is currently tracking/following your `origin-maneage` remote (automatically set
+     when you cloned Maneage).
 So when pushing the `maneage` branch to your `origin` remote, you _shouldn't_ use `--set-upstream`.
 With the last command, you can actually check this (which local and remote branches are tracking each other).

      ```shell
      git remote add origin XXXXXXXXXX        # Newly created repo is now called 'origin'.